Charme traditionnel

 Vues spectaculaires

-Joyau cachéLe Grand-Bornand is a working farming village that also happens to have a seriously good ski resort attached to it.
-Set in the Aravis range of the French Alps, just an hour from Geneva and half an hour from the shores of Lake Annecy, the resort has kept its traditional Savoyard character - century-old wooden chalets, a village church, and a weekly market that has run since 1795.
-It's the birthplace of farmhouse Reblochon cheese and remains Haute-Savoie's largest farming commune, with nearly as many cows as residents.
-That agricultural heritage shapes everything here, from the food on your plate to the feel of the place itself.
+Joyau cachéLe Grand-Bornand is a working farming village with a seriously good ski resort attached to it.
+Set in the Aravis range of the French Alps, it has over 400 century-old wooden chalets, a village church, and a weekly market that's been running since 1795.
+The village splits between Le Grand-Bornand Village at 1,000m and the higher satellite of Le Chinaillon at 1,300m, each with its own lifts and a shuttle running between them.
+This is the birthplace of farmhouse Reblochon cheese and remains Haute-Savoie's largest farming commune, and that agricultural heritage shapes everything here, from the food on your plate to its unhurried atmosphere.

-The ski area covers 90km of pistes rising from 1,000m at the village up to 2,100m at Mont Lachat, served by 24 lifts including two gondolas and four high-speed six-seaters.
-Most of the skiing sits on north-to-west-facing slopes, which helps the snow hold well despite the relatively modest altitude.
-The terrain splits across a healthy mix of difficulties, with long greens and blues for building confidence, engaging reds through the Floria sector, and steep blacks off the summit.
-Le Grand-Bornand is also home to the Grand-Bo Snowpark, regularly rated among the best terrain parks in France.
-The resort connects to the wider Aravis ski area by shuttle bus, unlocking further terrain at La Clusaz.
+The ski area covers 90km of pistes across 47 runs between 1,000m and 2,100m at Mont Lachat.
+Most of the skiing sits on north-to-west-facing slopes above Le Chinaillon, which helps the snow hold well despite its relatively modest altitude.
+Long greens and blues suit those building confidence, engaging reds through the Floria sector keep intermediates busy, and steep blacks off the summit test stronger skiers.
+The Grand-Bo Snowpark, regularly rated among the best terrain parks in France, adds a serious freestyle dimension with a Big Air Bag, boardercross, and progressive features.
+The season runs from mid-December through to early April

 Away from the pistes, Le Grand-Bornand rewards slowing down.
-The village is split between the original Le Grand-Bornand Village at 1,000m and the higher satellite of Le Chinaillon at 1,300m - both with their own lifts and a free shuttle running between them.
-Dining leans heavily on Savoyard tradition (the local tartiflette here is called péla, and it's worth seeking out), and the Biathlon World Cup visits each December, turning the village into a buzzing sporting event.
-Between the cross-country trails, snowshoe paths, ice rink, and farm visits, there's plenty for anyone who wants a rest day from the slopes.
-Check out Le Grand-Bornand ski deals to start planning your trip.
+The local tartiflette here is called péla, made with the village's own Reblochon, and it's worth seeking out amongst other Savoyard dining.
+Each December, the Biathlon World Cup turns the village into a buzzing international sporting event, and sunset skiing sessions run on Saturday evenings from late January through March.
+Between the 58km of cross-country trails, snowshoe paths, ice rink, and farm visits, there's plenty for anyone wanting a day off the slopes.

-Le Grand-Bornand is a working farming village that also happens to have a seriously good ski resort attached to it.
-Set in the Aravis range of the French Alps, just an hour from Geneva and half an hour from the shores of Lake Annecy, the resort has kept its traditional Savoyard character - century-old wooden chalets, a village church, and a weekly market that has run since 1795.
-It's the birthplace of farmhouse Reblochon cheese and remains Haute-Savoie's largest farming commune, with nearly as many cows as residents.
-That agricultural heritage shapes everything here, from the food on your plate to the feel of the place itself.
+Le Grand-Bornand is a working farming village with a seriously good ski resort attached to it.
+Set in the Aravis range of the French Alps, it has over 400 century-old wooden chalets, a village church, and a weekly market that's been running since 1795.
+The village splits between Le Grand-Bornand Village at 1,000m and the higher satellite of Le Chinaillon at 1,300m, each with its own lifts and a shuttle running between them.
+This is the birthplace of farmhouse Reblochon cheese and remains Haute-Savoie's largest farming commune, and that agricultural heritage shapes everything here, from the food on your plate to its unhurried atmosphere.

-The ski area covers 90km of pistes rising from 1,000m at the village up to 2,100m at Mont Lachat, served by 24 lifts including two gondolas and four high-speed six-seaters.
-Most of the skiing sits on north-to-west-facing slopes, which helps the snow hold well despite the relatively modest altitude.
-The terrain splits across a healthy mix of difficulties, with long greens and blues for building confidence, engaging reds through the Floria sector, and steep blacks off the summit.
-Le Grand-Bornand is also home to the Grand-Bo Snowpark, regularly rated among the best terrain parks in France.
-The resort connects to the wider Aravis ski area by shuttle bus, unlocking further terrain at La Clusaz.
+The ski area covers 90km of pistes across 47 runs between 1,000m and 2,100m at Mont Lachat.
+Most of the skiing sits on north-to-west-facing slopes above Le Chinaillon, which helps the snow hold well despite its relatively modest altitude.
+Long greens and blues suit those building confidence, engaging reds through the Floria sector keep intermediates busy, and steep blacks off the summit test stronger skiers.
+The Grand-Bo Snowpark, regularly rated among the best terrain parks in France, adds a serious freestyle dimension with a Big Air Bag, boardercross, and progressive features.
+The season runs from mid-December through to early April

 Away from the pistes, Le Grand-Bornand rewards slowing down.
-The village is split between the original Le Grand-Bornand Village at 1,000m and the higher satellite of Le Chinaillon at 1,300m - both with their own lifts and a free shuttle running between them.
-Dining leans heavily on Savoyard tradition (the local tartiflette here is called péla, and it's worth seeking out), and the Biathlon World Cup visits each December, turning the village into a buzzing sporting event.
-Between the cross-country trails, snowshoe paths, ice rink, and farm visits, there's plenty for anyone who wants a rest day from the slopes.
-Check out Le Grand-Bornand ski deals to start planning your trip.
+The local tartiflette here is called péla, made with the village's own Reblochon, and it's worth seeking out amongst other Savoyard dining.
+Each December, the Biathlon World Cup turns the village into a buzzing international sporting event, and sunset skiing sessions run on Saturday evenings from late January through March.
+Between the 58km of cross-country trails, snowshoe paths, ice rink, and farm visits, there's plenty for anyone wanting a day off the slopes.

 Je réserve habituellement moi-même les vols, les transferts, l'hôtel, la location du matériel de ski et les forfaits ski, mais cette année j'ai utilisé WeSki pour un séjour à Morzine.
 C'était tellement plus simple.
 Tout a parfaitement fonctionné - les transferts sont arrivés à l'heure et il y avait beaucoup de retours d'information tout au long du processus, ce qui vous donne confiance que les vacances se dérouleront sans problème.